Update: 9th March, 2014

 Sochi was a wonderful adventure and as spectacular as I expected it to be.

-The Vancouver Olympics were an experience for me, it was overwhelming and eye-opening for me, I was there to enjoy myself and was thrilled just to be a part of it all.
+The Vancouver Olympics were an experience for me, it was overwhelming and eye-opening for me and I was there to enjoy myself being thrilled just to be a part of it all.

 Sochi, I was there to win.
 I had dedicated another 4 years on top of what I originally thought would be the end of my career and I was going to make sure it was worth it.